BeauJoh/thesis/source/12-chapter-4-aiwc.md

 \end{table*}

-AIWC has limitations, for illustration, we examined the overheads of using AIWC on the `fft` benchmark -- from Chapter 3.
+AIWC imposes significant overheads compared to normal execution, for illustration, we examined the overheads of using AIWC on the `fft` benchmark -- from Chapter 3.
 The `fft` benchmark was selected as it has average runtime results -- it falls roughly in the middle of the other benchmarks.
 Table \ref{tbl:aiwc-overhead} shows the relative overhead in terms of the elapsed time per kernel invocation and the maximum resident set size (peak virtual memory usage) during the benchmark execution, the results report with and without AIWC on four sizes of the `fft` benchmark on the Intel i7-6700K CPU.
 These results were collected with LibSciBench, for the kernel execution time, and Unix GNU time tool for the maximum resident set size.